. . . and Nobody Getting Hurt!

 was a rather difficult time for Dusty – emerging as she was from “wilderness” years in California.
 But, hey, you’ve gotta love those hand movements!

-Thankfully, “What Have I Done To Deserve This?” heralded a renaissance period for Dusty – both personally and professionally.
+Thankfully, “What Have I Done to Deserve This?” heralded a renaissance for Dusty – both personally and professionally.